gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 ### Using Your Pixels

-Pixels are what make your character feel real, allowing them to do extraordinary things, exploiting glitches and bugs in the Game Master, reading game guides, trying everything with everything, and so on.
+Pixels are what make your character feel real, allowing them to do extraordinary things, exploiting glitches and bugs in the software, reading game guides, trying everything with everything, and so on.

 The possible uses of pixels are: